skortchmark9/Climate_ML/Project_2/README.md

 - **Paper vs. observational data**: Examine the relationship between observational data variables and the input variables used in the paper.
 - **Seasonality**: Explain the effects of seasonality on GOTM simulations vs. observational data.

-## Contribution Statment:
+### Contribution Statment:
-Sam and Azam clean Papa Station data (https://www.pmel.noaa.gov/ocs/data/disdel/).
+Sam and Azam cleaned the [Papa Station data](https://www.pmel.noaa.gov/ocs/data/disdel/).
 Azam create a NN which takes as inputs: (SST, SSS, and time) to predict density.
-Sam used the observational data from papa station and ploted the density overtime.
-Sam also managed to create a diffusivity profile based on the observational data.
+Sam used the observational data to run GOTM simulations and created a NN based on that data.
 Ahinoam wrote up the explanations for the graph and the text for the data story, focusing on the climate science and seasonality, as well as explaining how the observational data variables relate to the input variables used in the paper.
 Azam and Sam carried out the computation for model evaluation.
 All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.

 ## Installation